 mxThe short version is that as long as the email originates from an IP address of the domain’s incoming mail servers, then it’s a match.
 The recipient server will check the MX record with the highest priority first.

-include:The include statements essentially say to include the values for the SPF records at the specified domain.
+include:The include statements essentially tell receiving servers to include the values for the SPF records at the specified domain.
 These records generally specify a set of IP addresses for the service.
 In this case

 spf.mtasv.netcontains the SPF entry for Postmark and

 _spf.creatsend.comrepresents Campaign Monitor’s SPF entry.
-(For extra credit, you can look at these using the
+To double-check that everything works as it should, you can look at these using the

 digcommand in your terminal.
 Just type